henrywu2019/BentoML/docs/source/deployment/google_cloud_run.rst

 =============================

 Google Cloud Run is a fully manged compute platform that automatically scales.
-It is great alternative to run BentoService that requires more computing power.
+It is great alternative to run MyModel that requires more computing power.
 Cloud Run is serverless.
 It abstracts away infrastructure management, so you can focus on building service.

 This guide demonstrates how to deploy a scikit-learn based iris classifier model with